ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 # Compare and Swap

 Modern CPUs have built-in support for the atomic `Compare And Swap` operations.
-In Java CAS operations are available via `java.util.concurrent.atomic` package.
+In Java, CAS operations are available via `java.util.concurrent.atomic` package.
 Generally, such an operation consists of 4 steps: